-Directed by Terence Fisher from a screenplay by John Elder, The Phantom of the Opera tells the story of a seemingly cursed opera being performed in London.
+Directed by Terence Fisher from a screenplay by Anthony Hinds, The Phantom of the Opera tells the story of a seemingly cursed opera being performed in London.
 The opera is the story of Joan of Arc.
 It was composed by Lord Ambrose D’Arcy (Michael Gough), who is among the worst characters I’ve seen during this month of reviews.
 He has a nasty disposition, is abusive to those around him, engages in intellectual theft, and forces prospective performers in his opera to win their roles via a casting couch.
 I despise characters like this more than typical movie bad guys or monsters, because they mirror so much awfulness out here in real life.
 The only good thing about D’Arcy is that it is a rare movie where a character like this doesn’t get their comeuppance.

 The opera is being plagued by strange events.
 Sets and equipment suffer damage, sheets of music go missing, and many in the production are convinced the theater they are using is haunted.
 Nothing seems to be going right.
 This culminates on opening night when a member of the stage crew suffers a grisly death while the opera’s diva is blasting out an aria.
 It so traumatizes her that she bolts the production.